ZachWatkins/zachwatkins.github.io/articles/comparing-wordpress-and-vitepress-for-developer-blogs/index.md

 Generating static pages from dynamic content is easier to implement when writing a markdown file for VitePress than a post for WordPress.
 I can fetch data from an API or a local file using VitePress and adapt it to an HTML template within minutes.
 To do this in WordPress, I would need to use a custom block or a custom shortcode written in PHP and included in a custom plugin or my custom theme.
 This would take much longer to implement.

 Co-locating assets specific to an individual article is also easier with VitePress.
 I can create a directory for each article and include its unique files in that directory.
-With WordPress, a media library page allows you to upload and manage files on the server in the `wp-content/uploads` directory and then import those files into your post using the block editor or other page features.
+With WordPress, a media library page lets me upload and manage files on the server in the `wp-content/uploads` directory and then import those files into a post using the block editor or other page features.
 By co-locating assets in directories, I can focus on the article without having to switch between the editor and the media library.

 Regarding accessibility, this is hard to compare.
 If I were to compare the accessibility of all default block editor components to the accessibility of all markdown components, I'm willing to bet it's an even match.
 Additionally, both frameworks are capable of allowing a developer to write content with accessibility issues.
 This seems like a tie to me.